This page discusses horizontal scaling to meet increasing demands.

 Scale Services Independently#

 With ESS, you can scale each service independently of each other.
-For example, you can have 3 instances of the Pod Storage service and 1 instance of the Solid OpenID Provider.
+For example, you can have 3 instances of the Pod Storage service and 1 instance of the Solid OIDC Broker Service.

 All user-facing ESS services (Pod Storage, etc.) are stateless.
 Using stateless services strongly supports horizontal scaling as a user’s requests to a given service do not need to route to the same instance of that service.